MathieuTuli/jarvis.nvim/README.md

 ```
 Check out [dingllm](https://github.com/yacineMTB/dingllm.nvim) if you want examples for other models.

 Note that changing the system prompt currently means copying all that and updating the prompt.
-Same goes for any other settings.
+The same goes for any other settings.

-3. **`open`**
+3. **`usage`**
 There are two main interactions:
 - `chat`: open a turn-based styled chat like regular ChatGPT
     - persistent